-Emer Mary Morris is a theatre maker, activist, political organiser, writer, producer, facilitator whose practice revolves around creating work that leads towards social change.
+Emer Mary Morris is a theatre maker, activist, political organiser, writer, producer and facilitator whose practice revolves around creating work that leads towards social change.
 Alongside theatre work, Emer has been an a core organiser with Focus E15 Campaign for 4 years, and Radical Housing Network for 3 years.

-Emer is co writer, and co-director the critically acclaimed ‘Land of The Three Towers’ (2016), winning Arts Council Funding twice to take this political verbatim musical on tour to estates facing demolition around London, with accompanying workshops on campaigning and theatre practices for local communities.
+Alongside Nina Scott, Emer is co writer, and co-director the critically acclaimed ‘Land of The Three Towers’ (2016-17) and Land of the Three Towers: Vol II (2018), winning Arts Council Funding three times to take this political verbatim musical on tour to estates facing demolition around London, with accompanying workshops on campaigning and theatre practices for local communities.

 Other work includes PLEASE HOLD, a Arts Council funded performance project exploring how to resist violence at the hands of the state.

 Nina Scott is Co-Artistic Director and Co-Founder of You Should see the Other Guy.
 She is Co-Writer and Director of the Land of the Three Towers series.

 Nina Specialises in creating theatre in community, educational and political contexts and is primarily interested in how theatre can be used as a tool for personal and political transformation.
 Currently she is completing an MA in Applied Theatre at Goldsmiths while running drama workshops with Looked After young people as well running Verbatim Songwriting workshops in universities and community venues across London.
 She trained at Jana Sankriti: World Centre for Theatre of the Oppressed in West Bengal and is currently collaborating with Carley-Jane Hutchinson and Concrete Action on ‘Theatre of the Oppressed for Housing Justice’ – an exploration in how TO can be used as a tool for political organising around housing.